csc-training/summerschool/welcome/docs/01-welcome.md

 - We focus on *hands-on* experience in HPC
   - Demos and exercises intermixed with lectures
 - Use the exercise slots during the day to work on the topic at hand
-- The exercise sessions after dinner (18:00--19:30) are free format
+- The exercise sessions after dinner are optional and free format
   - No guided program, but a lecturer will be present in these sessions
   - Session can be used for completing any unfinished exercises, discussing HPC topics, or trying out the learned things in your own code (time permitting)